Work in the Farming and Agriculture Industries

 If you are looking for farm work there is availability all year round, some farms offer live in positions with free board and meals but wages can be low.
 Factories also employ foreign staff in production jobs processing foods and other products, this type of work can provide high wages but the hours can be long or overnight which is tiring.

 Picking fruit is based on piece rates.
 Your pay depends on the weight of the fruit that you harvest, and is in accordance with the National minimum wage legislation.
 The more you pick the more you earn.
 A picker can earn anything between £250—£300 a week depending on how good a picker is. (this is a guide only).
-Your pay will be subject to UK Tax and National Insurance Contributions (NIC) legislation just like any other worker in the UK.
-You may be able to reclaim some of the tax back that you have paid when you leave the country.
-Search seasonal work in the United Kingdom.

 Ireland is a beautiful country and there are hundreds of farms located here.
 Search seasonal jobs in Ireland.

-You can gain employment working at farms and in vineyards in Italy, Some people head to the beautiful Emilia Romagna region where in June you can pick strawberries and later in summer (usually around August) in Alto Adige and Valtellina you can get a paid position picking apples.
+You can gain employment working at farms and in vineyards in Italy.
+Some people head to the beautiful Emilia Romagna region where in June you can pick strawberries and later in summer (usually around August) in Alto Adige and Valtellina you can get a paid position picking apples.
 You could also pick grapes in locations near Turin, Piemonte and again Alto Adige around September time.
 Harevest seasonal work can be difficult to get, you might want to search online or apply locally.
 Search seasonal jobs in Italy.

-If you are looking for something a bit different in the Andalucia region of Spain you could find paid agriculture work, fruit picking seasonal-jobs-working-holidays and farm work.
+In the Andalucia region of Spain you could find paid agriculture work, fruit picking seasonal-jobs-working-holidays and farm work.
 Finding employment in Spain during winter is possible, but can be difficult mainly due to this being off season with tourism.
 You can register online or seek employment locally but please note these seasonal-jobs-working-holidays can be hard labour and low wages.
 Some farms offer free accommodation and meals.
 Find seasonal jobs in Spain.

 During summer you could apply for agriculture, harvest and fruit picking jobs in spectacular locations like the Upper Rhone Valley, Valais and Bern.
 These jobs generally go to migrant workers, backpackers and students who are seeking to experience a new way of life or fund further travels.
 Part time workers are need during harvest season, you can enquire in advance or just turn up and ask direct.

 Most contracts, if you are lucky to get one are short as many employers pay cash in hand.
 Wages can be lower than other industries in the country but most farms offer accommodation and meals for free which is an added bonus.
-Please note you might be required to work outdoors in hot/sunny conditions and these seasonal-jobs-working-holidays do require manual labour.
+Please note you might be required to work outdoors in hot/sunny conditions and these positions do require manual labour.
 Search seasonal jobs in Switzerland.

-Farm & Outback Work in Australia
+Farm Work in Australia

 No previous experience is needed and you can apply today and select your departure date.
 Please research these jobs before applying, they are not for everyone and sometimes you might be working in hot and humid conditions with long days and feel quite issolated.
 There is also has a very hot climate and if you are not used to the heat these types of work and travel programs might not be for you.

 Some positions can be hard work, manual labour is required and you might be working outside under the sun.
-Working in the Aussie Outback can be really fun though, full training will be provided and its a great bonding experience as you will be living and working alongside local Australian staff and other international backpackers.
+Working in the Australian Outback can be really fun though, full training will be provided and its a great bonding experience as you will be living and working alongside local Australian staff and other international backpackers.

 Farm Work in New Zealand